top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 ### Motivation {#supervised-learning-final-result-motivation}

-According to the definition of 'data process inequality', essential information is prone to be left out along a long process chain, like the conventional approach for autonomous lane following.
-To cope with this problem, an end-to-end network work is expected to be implemented, which maps raw input images from camera to vehecles' control command directly.
+According to the definition of 'data process inequality', essential information is prone to be left out along a long process chain, as the conventional approach for autonomous lane following.
+To cope with this problem, an end-to-end network is expected to be implemented, which maps raw input images from camera to vehecles' control command directly.

 ### Existing solution {#supervised-learning-final-literature}